 - TAB separation

 - FTP Evasion

-The IPS engine is able to avert FTP exploits where the attacker is trying to evade the IPS by inserting additional spaces and Telnet control sequences in FTP commands.
+The IPS engine can avert FTP exploits where the attacker tries to evade the IPS by inserting additional spaces and Telnet control sequences in FTP commands.

 TCP Split Handshake

 The IPS engine provides an evasion countermeasure technique that can block the usage of TCP split handshakes attacks.
 Although the TCP split handshake is a legitimate way to start a TCP connection (RFC793), it can also be used by hackers to execute various network attacks by gaining access to the internal network by way of establishing a trusted IP connection, thereby evading firewall and IPS policies.